 So both Sherlock and Doctor Who come from already very beloved and popular legacies which you have helped to reboot – is there anything particularly which gravitates you to innovate established characters and stories?

 The Crimson Horror also seemed to have that Dickensian edge, and of course The Abominable Bride went straight back to Sherlock’s Victorian roots, so what is it with the Victorians?
-Is there a new spin on them in your upcoming and potentially last episode, The Empress of Mars?
+Is there a new spin on them in your upcoming episode, The Empress of Mars?

 “They go to Mars, which I suppose is new for them. (laughs) I suppose I’ve always had an affinity for that period – I would say almost to the point of definitely being time to move on.
 I love Dickens, and Wilkie Collins, and O’Conon Doyle obviously, and Robert Louis Stevenson and those kind of things.
 It’s a sort of infectious style I think, and also a lot of my favourite things come from that period in terms of daring-do and boys own kind of stories, those big adventure stories.
 My new Who is consciously like an Edgar Rice Burroughs meets HG Wells story, I’ve always liked those.
 But equally I like to be challenged.
 That’s why I’ve tried to do modern day ones or even futuristic ones…but I suppose the Victorians are my default.
 (Wryly) Maybe it’s all of our defaults.
 But honestly, I’m just very interested.